JohnEarnest/Decker/docs/lilt.md

 2) `read[x hint]` recognizes several types of file by extension and will interpret each appropriately:

 - if the `hint` argument is the string `"array"`, the file will be read as an _array interface_ with a default `cast` of `u8`.
-- `.gif` files are read as _image interfaces_.
+- `.gif` files are read as _image interfaces_ (or a dictionary containing _image interfaces_, as noted below).
 - `.wav` files are read as _sound interfaces_.
 - anything else is treated as a UTF-8 text file and read as a string.
 A Byte-Order Mark, if present, is skipped.
 ASCII `\r` (Carriage-Return) characters are removed, tabs become a single space, "smart-quotes" are straightened, and anything else outside the range of valid Lil characters becomes a question mark (`?`).

-If a GIF file is unreadable or missing, it will be loaded as a 0x0 image.
-Only the first frame of a GIF will be loaded.
-If the image contains transparent pixels, they will be read as pattern 0.
-By default, other pixels will be adapted to Decker's 16-color palette (patterns 32-47).
-If the `hint` argument is `"gray"`, they will instead be converted to 256 grays based on a perceptual weighting of their RGB channels.
-Note that a 256 gray image is not suitable for direct display on e.g. a canvas, but can be re-paletted or posterized in a variety of ways via `image.map[]` or dithered with `image.transform["dither"]`.
+There are several possible `hint` arguments to control the interpretation of colors in an image:

+- `"color"` (or no hint): convert to Decker's 16-color palette (patterns 32-47).
+Read only the first frame of an animated GIF.
+- `"gray"`: convert to 256 grays based on a perceptual weighting of the RGB channels.
+Read only the first frame of an animated GIF.
+- `"frames"`: 16 colors, but read all frames of an animated GIF.
+- `"gray_frames"`: 256 grays, but read all frames of an animated GIF.

+The `"frames"` or `"gray_frames"` hints will cause `read[]` of a GIF to return a dictionary containing the following keys:
+- `frames`: a list of images.
+- `delays`: a list of integers representing interframe delays in 1/100ths of a second.

+If an image contains transparent pixels, they will be read as pattern 0.

 The [WAV file format](https://en.wikipedia.org/wiki/WAV) is much more complex than one might imagine.
 For this reason, and in order to avoid drawing in large dependencies, `read[]` in Lilt accepts only a very specific subset of valid WAV files corresponding to the output of `write[]`: monophonic, 8khz, with 8-bit unsigned PCM samples and no optional headers.
 Any other format (or an altogether invalid audio file) will be read as a `sound` with a `size` of 0.
 For reference, you can convert nearly any audio file into a compatible format using [ffmpeg](https://ffmpeg.org) like so:
 ```